awsdocs/amazon-athena-user-guide/doc_source/glue-best-practices.md

 ### Syncing partition schema to avoid "HIVE\_PARTITION\_SCHEMA\_MISMATCH"<a name="schema-syncing"></a>

 For each table within the AWS Glue Data Catalog that has partition columns, the schema is stored at the table level and for each individual partition within the table\.
 The schema for partitions are populated by an AWS Glue crawler based on the sample of data that it reads within the partition\.
-For more information, see [Using Multiple Data Sources with Crawlers](#schema-crawlers-data-sources)\.
+For more information, see [Using multiple data sources with crawlers](#schema-crawlers-data-sources)\.

 When Athena runs a query, it validates the schema of the table and the schema of any partitions necessary for the query\.
 The validation compares the column data types in order and makes sure that they match for the columns that overlap\.
 This prevents unexpected operations such as adding or removing columns from the middle of a table\.
 If Athena detects that the schema of a partition differs from the schema of the table, Athena may not be able to process the query and fails with `HIVE_PARTITION_SCHEMA_MISMATCH`\.